If you want to learn more about us, you’re in the right place. Read to learn how we managed to grow our organization so fast and touch many lives .

 The coalition in line with its constitution is structured as follows:

-- General Assembly (GA) vested with legislative powers of the coalition, made up of members of the coalition.
+General Assembly (GA) is vested with legislative powers of the coalition, made up of members of the coalition.

-- The Steering Committee (SC) serves as the executive committee and supervises the nomination of the BOT members.
-They provide oversight of the day-to-day activities of the Coalition and its National Secretariat It shall represent the coalition in all National nutrition issues, programmes and events.
+The Steering Committee (SC) serves as the executive committee and supervises the nomination of the BOT members.
+Governance Structure: The National Secretariat provides oversight of the day-to-day activities of the Coalition and represents the alliance in all National nutrition issues, programmes and events.